The Ultimate German Chocolate Cake Recipe

 Yes, it is involved, but many things worth achieving usually are involved.

-Ingredients for Butter-Egg-Sugar Component of Cake Batter
+Step 1: Mix the Butter-Egg-Sugar Component of the Cake Batter

 - 2 sticks unsalted butter, softened to room temperature